iamkbpark/amazon-sentiwordnet/README.md

  * 4.0: 93482
  * 5.0: 126337

-Once we have process the Amazon Datasets linking reviews, label reviews (from 1.0 to 5.0) and manual positive and negative scores from extended Sentiwordnet (from 0.0 to 1.0), we can summarize the result dataset
+Once we have processed the Amazon Dataset linking reviews, label reviews (from 1.0 to 5.0) and manual positive and negative scores from extended Sentiwordnet (from 0.0 to 1.0), we can summarize the result dataset

 ```R